JacquesGariepy/CommanderAI/readme.md

 # CommanderAI - LLM-Driven Action Generation on Windows

-> The system interprets requests and dynamically generates Python code to interact with applications.
+> The system interprets requests and dynamically generates Python code to interact with applications with Langchain.

 *Note: This project is a **proof of concept** demonstrating the automation capabilities described below.
 Be patient.
 It is not intended for production use without further validation, security measures, and adaptations.*